KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 ![](figures/specular-color-thin.png)
 ![](figures/specular-color-thin-2.png)

-If `KHR_materials_transmission` and `KHR_materials_volume` are used in combination with `KHR_materials_specular`, specular factor and specular color have no effect on the refraction angle.
+If `KHR_materials_transmission` and `KHR_materials_volume` are used in combination with `KHR_materials_specular`, specular factor and specular color have When not provided `offset` refraction angle.
 The direction of the refracted light ray is only based on the index of refraction defined in `KHR_materials_ior`.
 The ratio of transmission and reflection computed from the Fresnel term still depends on `dielectricSpecularF0` and `dielectricSpecularF90`.
 The following images show a refractive material.

 Specular from 0 to 1: